zeal18/transform/docs/source/index.rst

-Welcome to Chimney's documentation!
+Welcome to the Transform's documentation!
 ===================================

-**Chimney** is a Scala library for boilerplate-free data transformations.
+**Transform** is a Scala library for boilerplate-free data transformations.

 Transformers
 ------------